crocs-muni/CryptoStreams/CONTRIBUTING.md

 ### I am a student (doing thesis)

-Write Petr Svenda <xsvenda@fi.muni.cz> for permissions for CRoCS randomness testing repositories.
+Write Petr Svenda <svenda@fi.muni.cz> for permissions for CRoCS randomness testing repositories.

 ### I am a cryptologist, I have a cipher for your tool